Welcome to Fuck Yeah Markdown

 How much data are you collecting about me?

-I’m running Google Analytics on these pages.
+I’m running Fathom Analytics on these pages.
 I know how many people were here, what browsers and platform they were using, and that’s about all.
 If you want to, you can even block those and pretend you’re a ninja (you’re not, but if it makes you feel better…).

 Can I take it home with me?